dnnsoftware/Dnn.Evoq.LiquidContent.Samples.Public/Evoq.Modules/03-JobList.AngularJS.Full/README.md

 ![Screenshot1](images/screenshot19.png)

 Add onDelete method to the controller class.
 This method will be called after user clicks Yes button in the Confirmation Modal.
 This method calls delete API using job.id and APIkey.
-After the item is deleted it calls loadPage() function Asynchronosly.
+After the item is deleted it calls loadPage() function Asynchronously.

 ![Screenshot1](images/screenshot20.png)